nmhumbe/HealthMaps/README.md

 2. Which Major Diagnostic Categories are most prevalent across different health systems with Physician Shortages?
 3. Which hospitals are in need of primary care physicians to meet patient demands?
 4. Which mental health facilities are in need of mental health specialists to meet patient deamnds?
-5. How does region and healthcare system influence the types of common diagnoses and patient volumes?
+5. Which regions and healthcare systems should be the top prioority for resource allocation to meet and patient demands?
-   a.
-Is there a healthcare system lacking in resources?

 ### Results
 <img src="Visuals/TopMDCs.png" alt="RF Report" width="900">